 Calming music affects the parasympathetic nervous system, which helps the body find rest and prepare for sleep.
-Listening to relaxing music can not only help you fall asleep faster, but it also helps you retain a more complete sleep and wake up less frequently at night.
+Listening to relaxing, soothing music can not only help you fall asleep faster, but it also helps you retain a more complete sleep and wake up less frequently at night.

-If you want help with finding the right music you can try the tool: Calming Music
+Want help with finding the right sleep-inducing music?
+Then try out the tool: Calming Music.